 For some intellectuals, common sense is for mere commoners.And now, just as predictably, the Broken Window Fallacy is emerging on the horizon.
 Discussion about the storm is playing out just like the famous parable of the broken window, created by Frederic Bastiat, and updated for modern audiences by Henry Hazlitt.
 In Hazlitt’s version of the parable, a youth throws a brick through the window of a bakery.
 Neighbors gather around to commiserate with the baker over his misfortune.

 Similarly, decent people all over the country are sending their hearts out to the unfortunate people whose homes and businesses are in Hurricane Matthew’s path.
 The category 4 hurricane is sure to break a great many windows.
-In fact, in one video I saw, debris shattered a house’s window right behind an intrepid weather reporter as he was talking to the camera.

 Of course, the damage will go far beyond broken windows.
 Entire houses and businesses will be flooded.
 Lives will be financially ruined.
 Some lives have already been lost entirely.
 It is only common sense to recognize such vast destruction as pure loss and misfortune.